 The last part of The Yankee Years shows Torre and Steinbrenner drifting apart.
 Steinbrenner was aging, and his sons Hank and Hal were taking responsibility for daily operations.

 Torre's 12 years at the helm were not without controversy.
-I would rather avoid the squabbling and report on the greatness of the New York Yankees, the baseball team with 27 World Championships.
+I prefer to avoid the squabbling and report on the greatness of the New York Yankees.

 Mike Mussina is a postscript to the Torre era.
 He was dubbed "Mr. Almost."
 He was almost a 20-game winner and almost pitched a no-hitter.
 He almost got a World Series ring and almost won a Cy Young.
 In the last game of his career, Mussina erased one of his almosts.
 He won a 20th game, giving him a total of 270 career victories.